insidewhy/lucky-cafe/readme.md

 # lucky-cafe

-`lucky-cafe` is a library for retrieving ordered interleaved pages of items from multiple asynchronous paginated sources.
-It interleaves items from all sources according to an ordering configuration and ensures API requests are made lazily (as and when they are needed).
+`lucky-cafe` is a library for retrieving ordered interleaved pages of items from multiple asynchronous paginated sources, ensuring API requests are made lazily (as and when they are needed).

 ## Example